Crossdeck Docs

 4. Do NOT manually track "Page.viewed" or "App.opened" — the SDK's auto-tracker emits page.viewed + session.started/ended automatically.
 Only track domain-specific events (e.g. Crossdeck.track("paywall_viewed", { variant })). track() is sync, fire-and-forget — never await it.

 5. For React entitlement gating, import { useEntitlement } from "@cross-deck/web/react" and use it inside components: const isPro = useEntitlement("pro"); return isPro ? <ProBadge /> : null.
 The hook subscribes to the SDK's reactive entitlements cache so the component re-renders the moment the cache changes; every subsequent check is a microsecond sync cache hit.
 SSR-safe.
-Do NOT call Crossdeck.isEntitled() directly inside JSX render paths — bare calls don't trigger re-renders when the cache populates async, so the component would show the empty-cache result forever.
+Do NOT call Crossdeck.isEntitled() directly inside JSX render paths — a bare call reads the cache at mount but does not re-render when a later getEntitlements() mutates it, so the component freezes on the mount-time answer.
 The bare Crossdeck.isEntitled(key): boolean is fine in non-React contexts (vanilla JS, server-side renders, route handlers); it's sync (returns boolean, NOT a Promise — no await).

 6. Do NOT expose any secret server keys in the browser bundle — only the publishable key above.
 Secret keys (cd_sk_…) are server-only.